PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================
+### November 12th 2025, Intermittent issues with incorrect search results returned.
+Over the past couple months we've seen intermittent issues with Lucene, our search indexing system.
+When this occurs, users searching for a package on the Gallery website will see "0 packages returned".
+If you encounter this issue, our guidance is to use client commands, e.g. PSResourceGet, to search for and download packages.

+When using client commands to query the Gallery, you will be able to successfully search for a package given its full package name: `Find-PSResource -Name 'Az'` or `Find-PSResource -Name 'Az' -Version '9.0.0'` .

+Some client commands are unfortunately impacted by this issue, specifically searches for tags, commands, or wildcard names.
+For example, `Find-PSResource -Tag 'myTag'`, `Find-PSResource -Command 'myCmd'`, and `Find-PSResource -Name "PowerShell*"` may produce empty or incomplete results.
+We are working on broader architectural changes, but are actively working on this issue.

+__Status: Ongoing__

 ### October 29th 2025, PSGallery is down due to Azure Front Door outage
 Please see https://azure.status.microsoft/en-us/status for Azure Front Door specific status updates.
 If you need to reach the PowerShellGallery team please directly email the team at psgadmin at microsoft.com.